Cookies setting

 Owning that kind of repeat business means that Starbucks can connect with their consumers on a higher level, including personalized rewards or promotions to try other drinks, leveraging data from members’ purchase history.

 Loyalty has a significant role in marketing and business thrive.
-With continually happy and satisfied customers, loyalty and relationships are constructed, which can contribute to customer retention and boosted profitability.
+With continually happy and satisfied customers, loyalty and relationships are constructed, which can contribute to customer retention and boost profitability.

 Furthermore, repeat customers can bring into both implicit and explicit endorsement a broader network to better interact and feedback.